NVIDIA Patches Critical Vulnerabilities Enabling RCE and DoS Attacks

-High-Severity AI Infrastructure Risks
+High-Severity Risks to AI Infrastructure

-Similarly, Triton Inference Server users must patch against CVE-2025-33238 and related vulnerabilities to prevent potential disruptions and unauthorized access to AI model inference pipelines.
+Megatron LM, in particular, contains multiple flaws that could disrupt large-language-model operations or expose sensitive training data.
+Similarly, users of the Triton Inference Server must apply patches for CVE-2025-33238 and related vulnerabilities to preempt potential service disruptions and unauthorized access to critical AI model inference pipelines.

 March 2026 Vulnerability Summary